Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control: Control-oriented battery thermal modelling

 We recall from \eqref{Eq: new controls} that $u_c = 0$ for the cylindrical cell, thus $\hat{T}_p^{c}$ does not contribute to the particular solution.
 Due to this, we neglect $\hat{T}_p^{c}$ in the sequel.

-\begin{rem} The result obtained in \eqref{Eq: Tp_N four sides}--\eqref{Eq: Tp_N four sides 2} implies that for the particular problem in \eqref{Eq:ScaledBCs_Tp}, which leads to the particular solution $T_p$ and features linearity in two spatial dimensions, the solution trajectory in response to the cooling power applied at each individual boundary satisfies the superposition principle.
-Additionally, the particular solution \({T}_p(\tilde{r}, \tilde{z}, t)\) at each position \((\tilde{r}, \tilde{z})\) can be expressed as a linear combination of the cooling power applied at different boundaries. \end{rem}
+\begin{rem} The result obtained in \eqref{Eq: Tp_N four sides}--\eqref{Eq: Tp_N four sides 2} implies that for the particular problem in \eqref{Eq:ScaledBCs_Tp}, which leads to the particular solution $T_p$ featuring linearity in two spatial dimensions, the solution trajectory in response to the cooling power applied at each individual boundary satisfies the superposition principle.
+Additionally, the particular solution \({T}_p(\tilde{r}, \tilde{z}, t)\) at each position \((\tilde{r}, \tilde{z})\) can be expressed as a linear combination of the cooling powers applied at different boundaries. \end{rem}